PrimitiveContext/PyProxy/README.md

 A Python `mitmproxy` wrapper to proxy and save HTTP request/response data.
 - **Browser Certificate:** Auto-generated and placed in the working directory.
 - **Request/Response:** Each pair stored together, labeled with size in KB.
+Content stored as base64.
 - **Switches:** Host.
 Port. (*:8080 default)

 ### Installation